-- Provide input to municipalities on official plans, comprehensive zoning by-laws, environmental assessments and other special studies in an effort to identify natural hazards and protect and enhance surface and groundwater quality and quantity, wetlands and other natural features. - Participate on technical advisory committees that oversee the preparation of master servicing studies, community design plans, subwatershed studies and environmental management plans. - Sharing watershed knowledge and expertise with municipalities through these processes helps build sustainable communities.
+- Provide input to municipalities on official plans, comprehensive zoning by-laws, environmental assessments and other special studies in an effort to identify natural hazards and protect and enhance surface and groundwater quantity, wetlands and watercourses. - Participate on technical advisory committees that oversee the preparation of master servicing studies, community design plans, subwatershed studies and environmental management plans. - Sharing watershed knowledge and expertise with municipalities through these processes helps build sustainable communities.